agnieszka95/gcp-benchmark-runner/README.md

 ### Step 1: Build the Docker image

-Build the Docker image locally and push it to Google Artifact Registry:
+Build the Docker image locally and push it to Artifact Registry:

 1. Build the image:
    ```bash